box1273002/Entrepreneurship/Business_Plan.md

 [2] Nield, D. (2025) *The Best Time Management Apps to tame the chaos*, *Wired*.
 Available at: https://www.wired.com/story/best-time-management-apps (Accessed: 16 March 2025).

 <!-- LINK --><a name="ref-3"></a>
-[3] Persichetti, E. (2020). *Unplugging: An Evidence-Based Project to Reduce Screen Time and Improve Healthy Media Use in the Adolescent Population*. https://doi.org/10.22371/07.2020.024 (Accessed: 16 March 2025).
+[3] Persichetti, E. (2020). *Unplugging: An Evidence-Based Project to Reduce Screen Time and Improve Healthy Media Use in the Adolescent Population*.
+Available at: https://doi.org/10.22371/07.2020.024 (Accessed: 16 March 2025).

 <!-- LINK --><a name="ref-4"></a>
-[4] Olson, J. A., D, S., Chmoulevitch, D., Raz, A., & Spl, V. (2021). *A ten-step behavioural intervention to reduce screen time and problematic smartphone use*. https://doi.org/10.31234/OSF.IO/TJYNK (Accessed: 16 March 2025).
+[4] Olson, J. A., D, S., Chmoulevitch, D., Raz, A., & Spl, V. (2021). *A ten-step behavioural intervention to reduce screen time and problematic smartphone use*.
+Available at: https://doi.org/10.31234/OSF.IO/TJYNK (Accessed: 16 March 2025).

 <!-- LINK --><a name="ref-5"></a>
 [5] Chanda, D. (2025) Mindful Screen Time Management app development like Clarymind, IdeaUsher.
 Available at: https://ideausher.com/blog/screen-time-management-app-development-like-clarymind (Accessed: 16 March 2025).